BrandonN3lson/taskflow/README.md

 | Category Filtering    | View tasks based on selected category      | Only tasks from that category shown  | ✅      |
 | Mobile Responsiveness | Open the app on a mobile device            | UI adapts correctly                  | ✅      |
 | Logout                | User logs out                              | Session ends, redirect to login page | ✅      |

+## Planned Features and Future Enhancements
+- Password reset feature
+- email/sms notifications for when Tasks are almost overdue
+- A Daily habbit tracker
+- A text formatter for task descriptions, to be able to add checkboxes, bulletpoints, different font sizes etc...
+- labels - be able to create custom labels and add them to tasks and to be able to filter tasks by labels

 ## References
 - [Code Institute](https://codeinstitute.net/)